Life in Your Way: Re-formation and Kingdoms (2011–2016)

-Upcoming (2016-present)
+Upcoming (2016–present)

 After Kingdoms was released, the band remained inactive.
 On May 26, 2016, the band released a video saying "Life in Your Way 2017", hinting at new shows and music.
 The band played Souled Out Festival.
 While the band was due to release their fifth album in 2017, nothing has been released.
 The band was set to perform at Birmingham, AL's Furnace Fest 2020 before dropping off during the midst of a pandemic.
 The band performed at Furnace Fest in 2022.
 In March 2024, the band announced via their Facebook page they would perform at Capulet Fest 2024 at the Thompson Speedway, but withdrew June 27 from the event.

+On July 2, 2026, the band announced their plans for an October play through of their entire album, Waking Giants.
+The show is set to take place at The Space Ballroom in Hamden, Connecticut.